Acceleratio/docs-sqlmanager/get-to-know-syskit-sql-manager/sql-inventory.md

 Keep track of your availability groups, primary and secondary databases (synchronization state, health, database state), availability replicas, roles, availability group listeners (subnet, IP address, listener port, state), and availability modes.

 ## Failover Cluster
 SysKit SQL Manager is able to recognize __SQL Clusters__ and __Nodes__ that belong to a given cluster.
-If you have implemented Failover Clustering, you can explore reports that show you a complete overview of your clustered environment:General Information:, Nodes, Disk Partitions, Network Interfaces, Resource Groups and Resources.
+If you have implemented __Failover Clustering__, you can explore reports that show you a complete overview of your clustered environment:General Information:, Nodes, Disk Partitions, Network Interfaces, Resource Groups and Resources.

 ## Servers